Starting a Business? Choose the Right Structure for Accounting Success

 General Partnership

-All partners share profits, losses, and liability with active involvement.
+All partners share profits, losses, and liability.
+Everyone’s actively involved.

 Limited Partnership (LP)

-General partners manage operations; limited partners primarily invest with limited liability and reduced decision-making authority.
-Common in real estate and family enterprises.
+General partners run the business.
+Limited partners invest money but have limited liability and limited say in decisions.
+Common in real estate and family businesses.

 Limited Liability Partnership (LLP)